alexflo104/Movie-Data-Analysis/README.md

 ![Result1](<README images/Result_3.JPG>)

 From the results above I can determine that Jaws 3-D was the highest profitable movie with $67,487,055 and a score of 3.7.
 Behind Jaws 3-D is a film Staying Alive with a profit of $42,892,670 and a score of 4.7.
-I wanted to find these films because there are always those films that are rated low but are profitble becuase of its important name, or funny story that gravitates people to watch it no matter the score.
+I wanted to find these films because there are always those films that are rated low but are profitable because of their important name, or funny stories that gravitate people to watch them no matter what their score.

 ***

 4. Which country has the highest profitable film from a country other than the United States

-- First we need to retrieve the country, name, company, gross, budget, and the profit.
+- First, we need to retrieve the country, name, company, gross, budget, and the profit.
-- We then filter out all the countrys that are not the United States
+- We then filter out all the countries that are not the United States
-- We then order it by profit descending to get the highes profitable movie at the top
+- We then order it by profit descending to get the highest profitable movie at the top
 - We then limit it to 1.

 Query: